|

 Photo by Tammy Hay

-1. Written certification from a licensed physician, physician assistant or certified nurse practitioner, that states that the applicant:
+1. Written certification from a licensed physician, licensed physician assistant or certified nurse practitioner which states that the applicant:

-a.
-Is permanently unable to walk without the use of, or assistance from, a brace, cane, crutch, prosthetic device, wheelchair, scooter or walker;
+Is permanently unable to walk without the use of, or assistance from, a brace, cane, crutch, prosthetic device, wheelchair, scooter or walker full-time.
+Note: A brace and prosthetic device are defined as an orthosis/prosthesis that is prescribed by a physician and fabricated by an orthotist/prosthetist certified by the American Board for Certification in Orthotics and Prosthetics, Inc; or

-b.
-Is restricted by lung disease to the extent that the person's forced expiratory volume for one second, when measured by a spirometer, is less than 35 percent predicted, or arterial oxygen tension is less than 55mm/Hg on room air at rest;
+Is restricted by lung disease to the extent that the person's forced expiratory volume for one second, when measured by a spirometer, is less than 35 percent predicted, or arterial oxygen tension is less than 55 mm/Hg on room air at rest; or

-c.
-Has a cardiac condition to the extent that the person's functional limitations are classified in severity as Class III or Class IV, according to standards established by the American Heart Association;
+Has a cardiac condition to the extent that the person's functional limitations are classified in severity as Class III or Class IV, according to standards established by the American Heart Association; or

-d.
-Has a permanent, physical impairment that prevents the person from holding or shooting a firearm or bow or from holding a fishing rod in hand; or
+Has a permanent, physical impairment that prevents the person from holding or shooting a firearm or bow, or from holding a fishing rod in hand; or

-e.
-Has central visual acuity that permanently does not exceed 20/200 in the better eye with corrective lenses, or the widest diameter of the visual field no greater than 20 degrees; OR
+Has central visual acuity that permanently does not exceed 20/200 in the better eye with corrective lenses, or the widest diameter of the applicant's visual field is no greater than 20 degrees.

 Oregon Disabilities Hunting and Fishing Permit Application (pdf).
 Applicant packets are also available at any ODFW office that sells licenses or by calling 503-947-6101.
 The permit is valid for 5 calendar years.
 To renew a permit, the holder must submit a new, updated application form.